jmatss/lang/README.md

     -h, --help        Prints help information
     -l, --llvm        Set to dump/print the generated LLVM IR code.
     -O, --optimize    Set to run optimization of the LLVM IR.
+    -q, --quiet       Set to not print step progress to stdout.
+    -v, --validate    Set to only validate the code and skip code generation.
     -V, --version     Prints version information

 OPTIONS: